 After providing time for students to discuss answers, invite them to share answers with the class.

 Make the connection to the phenomenons and chemistry.
 Ask students to re-read the excerpt from the Hot Blob that was forming in September 2019:

 |“…brinicles form because when seawater along the ocean surface freezes to form ice, it exudes salt.
 That increases the salinity of nearby water, which in turn lowers its freezing point, so that it stays liquid even though it’s really, really cold.
 (In a way, this is the opposite of the reverse osmosis process that desalination plants use to turn seawater into drinking water.)
 Pockets of that brine can get trapped inside the ice pack.”|

 Lead a group discussion about the phenomena.
 Questions to pose are:

-Students read and annotate the article, marking the text for connections to prior knowledge and what they have learned in this module.
+Students read and annotate, marking the text for connections to prior knowledge and what they have learned in this module.